 The show is available in French and English.

 5:30 pm October 7, Artist workshop and talk,

 Featuring two Portland natives, Karin Holmstrom and Dion Doulis, and an original soundtrack by Peter Holmstrom of the Dandy Warhols, France’s Begat Theater presents Hidden Stories, a site-specific performance that blends itself into the urban landscape.
-Supplied with headphones, the audience is temporarily endowed with the power to hear the thoughts of certain passers-by and to follow them into the unknown.
+Supplied with headphones, the audience is temporarily endowed with the power to hear certain passers-by’s thoughts and follow them into the unknown.
 The city is transformed into a soundscape, the audience’s eye is the lens, and the spectator is the editor, leaving you free to choose which images to synchronize with.

 Sasha Waltz and Guest

 Presented by White Bird